GUN CRAZY (1950) - Film Review

 Joseph H. Lewis’s film Gun Crazy is not a film noir.
 Gun Crazy is an existentialist film disguised as a film noir.
 It could also be classified as a two person crew gangster film, lovers on the lam picture, or possibly even a criminal psychology flick.
 It defies a simple definition as its two main characters and their story may comprise some or all of these elements.
 I’m far from the type of person who over-intellectualizes or reads too much into films (especially 1950s B-Movies) however, the philosophical dark waters of Gun Crazy run deep below its turbulent surface.
 Fortunately for the viewer, the story we watch unfold on that surface is gripping, dangerous and crackerjack filmmaking at its best.
 The core of the film however consists of two characters who are questioning what they are, if they were created that way, or if their actions define their identity.

-e the shop window of a small town hardware store, fixated on its display case prominently presenting an ornate revolver.
+We first meet young adolescent Bart Tare (Russ Tamblyn) on a miserable night of pouring rain and unsatiated desire.
+Bart is stopped on the street outside the shop window of a small town hardware store, fixated on its display case prominently presenting an ornate revolver.
 From inside the store we watch him heave a rock through the front window, creating a big hole just above the gun.
 He turns himself around and attempts to obstruct the view of the hole in case anyone about is looking to see where the sound of the crash came from.
 He does this by blocking the hole with his torso and outstretching his arms perpendicular to his vertical body.
 This ends up looking eerily like he is about to be crucified rather than slyly covering his vandalism.
 He grabs the gun, a few small boxes of ammo and begins to run away.
 Bart trips and falls dropping the gun.
 The camera follows the gun skidding across the street where it stops in front of the boots of a man.
 The camera tilts up and we see the figure of the local sheriff.
 The lust for guns, we later discover, is Bart’s cross to bear.

-the lion by his friends but he purposely misses.
+Cut to a court room where we get a glimpse into Bart’s life as this juvenile’s crime is being weighed by the judge before sentencing.
+Bart’s parents are absent but his sister informs the judge that Bart has always had an obsession with guns but he wouldn’t harm a fly.
+One flashback later reveals that as a young boy he accidentally killed a baby chick with his BB gun and was deeply traumatized and regretful of this action.
+Since then he has refused to kill anything.
+His friends Dave and Clyde attest to this by recounting a story to the judge that one day, while they were exploring the local mountains, they had an opportunity to kill a mountain lion they spotted while hiking.
+Bart (never without his rifle apparently) is goaded into shooting the lion by his friends but he purposely misses.
 His friends chide him for his inaccuracy but Bart proceeds to throw his canteen high in the air and pump it full of several rounds before it hits the ground to prove a point: Barton Tare is a dead eye marksman.
 He is not however, a killer.
 A former teacher testifies about Bart bringing in a gun to school a year prior and refusing to give it to her after she catches him showing it off to his classmates at his desk (ah, the good old days).
 The judge wisely decides that Bart must go to reform school as his actions must have consequences.
 Bart however feels misunderstood as he tells the judge that shooting guns is the only thing he’s good at, it’s what he wants to do when he grows up and, “I feel good when I’m shooting them.
 I feel awful good inside like I’m somebody.”

 A dozen years later we are re-introduced to Bart now played by John Dall.
 He has come back to town and is taking some leisurely target practice in the mountains while drinking beer (ah, the good old days) with his same old friends Clyde (now sheriff) and Dave.
 Bart has just gotten out of the army and is unsure what he will do next in life.
 For kicks his friends suggest they all go to the traveling carnival in town that evening.
 Little does Bart know that by going to the carnival his fate is about to change faster than a speeding bullet.